-Students with questions regarding Satisfactory Academic Progress (SAP) should contact the One Stop Department at (cfaonestop@snhu.edu or 1-877-455-7648).
+Students with questions regarding Satisfactory Academic Progress (SAP) should contact the Student Financial Services by email at sfscfa@snhu.edu or by phone at (603) 626-9100 ext.
+2730).

 Maximum Timeframe

 2-year Associate degree candidates will be allowed 7 terms of Title IV eligibility to complete this program.
 Engagement in academic activity outside of this timeframe will be the financial responsibility of the student.